viam-labs/dynamixel-servo/README.md

 | `id` | int | Required  | The ID of the servo, might be `0` out of the box |
 | `baudrate` | int | Optional  | The baud rate for serial communication.
 Default is `1000000`. |

+Multiple servos can share the same port and baud rate to control them when connected in a series.

 #### Example Configuration

 ```json